 I had my first glimpse of the natural Self today.

-The duration of it would have been the same as the time spent looking at faces in the crowd as the train pulls away or faces between clouds of steam.
+The duration of it would have been the same as the time passed looking at faces in the crowd as the train pulls away.

 There were the obstructions – thoughts and feelings – and then, in the space between them, there was the default, the residuum, the eternal ground – the natural Self, like a face seen in a crowd.

-The felt space, the experience of it was like recognizing your very own, long-lost, best friend.
+The felt space, the experience of it was like recognizing my very own, long-lost, best friend.

-The minute I recognized it, I became it, at the level of experience: The neutral, natural, normal Self.
+The minute I recognized it as peace, I became it, at the level of experience: The neutral, natural, normal Self.